rjackson411/Election--Analysis/README.md

 8. The county with the highest turnout

 ## Tools Utilized to Complete Analysis
-The [Election Results Dataset](https://github.com/cmmgw/Election_Analysis/tree/main/Resources), in a CSV file format, was analyzed by running Python scripts in Visual Studio Code.
+The [Election Results Dataset](https://github.com/cmmgw/Election_Analysis/tree/main/Resources) in a CSV file format was analyzed by running Python scripts in VS Code.

 ## Election Audit Results
 The results of the election audit analysis indicate the following: